heyflavio/jira-github-metrics/README.md

 Add your own tokens from [JIRA](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) and [GitHub](https://github.com/settings/tokens) in order to access their APIs:
 - For the JIRA token, it is necessary to prepend your email to it (ex.: ```flavio@email.com:YOUR_JIRA_TOKEN```), and encode it using [base64](https://www.base64encode.org/).
 - For GitHub, create a **Personal access tokens (classic)**, and provide the needed accesses: repo, user & project.
-  - It is necessary to authorize access to your company repositories via SSO.
+  - For Single sign-on organizations, it is necessary to authorize access to the repositories via SSO.
 - Access your newly copied associated spreadsheet script via Apps Script (In the copied spreadsheet, access *'Extensions -> Apps Script'*).
 It is necessary to replace the first two lines of code:

 ```javascript